 Marketing systems audit

-A fixed-scope, 4-week audit for teams drowning in chaos and unsure where to start. $5,000 flat.
+A fixed-scope, 4-week Marketing Systems Audit for teams drowning in chaos and unsure where to start. $5,000 flat.
 No retainer.
 No open-ended consulting.

 Who this is for